bigskysoftware/htmx/www/extensions/alpine-morph.md

 ## The `alpine-morph` Extension

-Alpine.js now has a lightweight [morph plugin](https://alpinejs.dev/plugins/morph) and this extension allows you to use it as swapping mechanism in htmx which is necessary to retain Alpine state when you have entire Alpine components swapped by htmx.
+Alpine.js now has a lightweight [morph plugin](https://alpinejs.dev/plugins/morph) and this extension allows you to use it as the swapping mechanism in htmx which is necessary to retain Alpine state when you have entire Alpine components swapped by htmx.

 #### Usage